 3) After Treatment Plan

-Once your loved one has a discharge plan from a treatment center — which usually consists of therapy, medication and Alcoholic Anonymous meetings — Sober Caddy begins to implement a tailored approached for your loved one.
+Once your loved one has a discharge plan from a treatment center — which usually consists of therapy, medication and Alcoholic Anonymous meetings — Sober Caddy begins to implement a tailored approach for your loved one.

-As your loved one seeks treatment for drug and alcohol abuse, intervention services become critical for long term recovery.
+As your loved one seeks treatment for drug and alcohol abuse, intervention services become critical for long-term recovery.
 It’s important for an intervention specialist to educate the family about drug addiction and substance abuse.

 Elements of Sober Caddy’s Interventionist Program

 Our successful intervention focuses on four pillars: the A.A. program, creating an environment of accountability, employment, and setting goals for the future.
 With a professional interventionist, all program details and communication will come through Sober Caddy representatives so your family can have peace of mind.
 You no longer need to be the one holding your loved one accountable.